-Employees of the City of Round Rock are able to utilize Office 365 Message Encryption (OME) for free.
-OME is an on-demand email encryption service.
-With OME, you can send and receive encrypted email messages between users both inside and outside of the City.
-Office 365 Message Encryption works with Office 365, Yahoo!, Gmail, and other email services.
-OME helps ensure that only intended recipients can view message content.
+With Office 365 Message Encryption, your organization can send and receive encrypted email messages between people inside and outside your organization.
+Office 365 Message Encryption works with Outlook.com, Yahoo!, Gmail, and other email services.
+Email message encryption helps ensure that only intended recipients can view message content.

 - Send encrypted email messages to anyone, regardless of their email address

 - Eliminate the need for certificates and use a recipient’s email address as the public key